introduction #

 theming #

 Fuz bases its theme support on my CSS framework Moss, which is based on CSS custom properties.
-For more see Themed.
+For usage docs see Themed.

 csp #

-The goal is to provide a simple trust modeling system that balances safety+security+privacy with ergonomics in the hopes of finding a better global maximum, helping users maintain secure policies without unhelpful burden or restriction.
+The goal is to provide a simple trust modeling system that balances safety+security+privacy with ergonomics, helping users maintain secure policies without unhelpful burden or restriction.
+It's restrictive by default and easy to set granular overrides, and there's tiered grants for convenience.

 import {create_csp_directives, type Csp_Source_Spec} from '@ryanatkn/fuz/csp.js';